ronilaukkarinen/mastodon-bird-ui/README.md

 2. Install it as CSS to your assets (add it to your build process to [app/javascript/styles](https://github.com/mastodon/mastodon/tree/main/app/javascript/styles) and rebuild assets) or (preferred) use **Custom CSS** in the Appearance settings in your instance (https://_yourinstance_/admin/settings/appearance):

 ![Screen-Shot-2023-03-31-13-25-52](https://user-images.githubusercontent.com/1534150/229111630-c8975708-134b-4887-b259-a87857193387.png)

+## Installation for regular users, contributing and testing

+1. Install [live-css-editor](https://github.com/webextensions/live-css-editor) (or any other extension that allows you to inject CSS into web pages) or use [Unite for macOS](https://www.bzgapps.com/unite)
+2. Get style.css from this repo
+3. Open extension and paste the CSS into the editor
+4. Click 📌-icon so the styles will be remembered for the domain or if you want just to use it as needed, activate styles from the extension's popup

+## Other tweaks and customizations

+While Mastodon Bird UI works perfectly fine out of the box, there are some things you might want to modify to make it look even better.

 ### Twitter-like link previews